Digital Future Vlog

 • Go to Media > Add New.

-• Select your images and upload them to the WordPress media library.
+• After choosing your photos, add them to the WordPress media library.

 Step 4: Install Plugins and Widgets

 WordPress offers many plugins that can enhance your site’s functionality.
-Some essential plugins you might want to install include:
+You may want to install the following required plugins:

-• Contact Form 7: A plugin to create contact forms for your site.
+• Contact Form 7: plugin for your website that lets you make contact forms.

-• Jetpack: A plugin that offers performance, security, and site management tools.
+• Jetpack: plugin that provides capabilities for site management, security, and performance.

 To install plugins: